jeju5/management/cs/aws/aws_developer.md

     * NWE_IMAGE: item after modified
     * OLD_IMAGE: item before modified
     * NEW_AND_OLD_IMAGES: item before and after modified

+* DynamoDB atomic counters
+  * a counter that increments without having any interference to other write requests. (simple)

 * AWS Exponential back off
   * AWS SDK has exponentialBackOff.
 This means when request fails AWS retries with progressively longer waits.